International Tourism Management (Cruise Business/Innoνatiοn)

 The application requirements for the study program in "International Tourism Management (Cruise Business/Innoνatiοn)" are:

-The essential requirement for admission into the CTM program is the successful acquisition of a higher education entrance qualification (Fachhochschulreife, High School Diploma, A-Levels, Baccalaureat, Gao Kao, etc.).
+The essential requirement for admission into the program is the successful acquisition of a higher education entrance qualification (Fachhochschulreife, High School Diploma, A-Levels, Baccalaureat, Gao Kao, etc.).

 Language Requirements

-The following certificates are recognised as proof of your language proficience.
+The following certificates are recognized as proof of your language proficiency.

 Application & Admission